SharonLutz/SharonLutz.github.io/software.md

 ### Umediation
 An R package that examines the role of unmeasured confounding of the exposure-mediator-outcome relationship in mediation analysis.
 On [GitHub](https://github.com/SharonLutz/Umediation) and implements the method from the following paper: <br>
-- **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker C, Starling A, Hokanon JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications.
-(Submitted)
+- **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker C, Starling A, Hokanon JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications. *BMC Bioinformatics* (In Press)

 ### powerASEeQTL
 An R package that runs power calculations for joint allele specific expression (ASE) and eQTL analyses of RNA-seq data.
 On [GitHub](https://github.com/SharonLutz/powerASEeQTL)